School of Science & Computing - Dept Computing & Mathematics - Media Development & Production - Cork Road campus

 In May 2002, he joined the TSSG research centre in WIT, working on a number of EU and Interreg funded projects in areas such as ubiquitous computing, network management and web-based services.

-In parallel to this, Robert has been very active in the music world, as a performer, composer and broadcaster.
+In parallel to this, Rob has been very active in the music world, as a performer, composer and broadcaster.
 He has played an extensive amount of live shows and his compositions have been broadcast on radio & TV in Ireland and France.
 Since 2002, he has worked with the arts group Spraoi as Musical Director for their many festival events.
-Since 2006, Robert has produced and presented the Irish Beats radio show on Beat 102-103, which promotes contemporary Irish music.
+From 2006 - 2023, Rob produced and presented the Irish Beats radio show on Beat 102-103, which promotes contemporary Irish music.

-His current work in WIT blends programming and digital media skills.
+His current work in SETU blends programming and digital media skills.